souvikcseiitk/gate_cse_gpt/README.md

 # GATE CSE GPT, The problem and solution

-* This repo will be used and managed by contributers only.
+* This repo will be used and managed by the server hosting person only.
 * Users can directly use the website after it is hosted.
+* Contributers can directly upload content to the dropbox.

 A chatbot-GPT powered by [OpenAI](https://openai.com/) & [Pathway](https://pathway.com/).